timothygebhard/ggwd/docs/userguide/sample-creation.rst

 *Ta-dah!* That's it already!
 Really quite simple, isn't it? :-)

-Starting from here, your next steps should either be to check out how you can :ref:`view-results` of the sample generation process or learn more about the :ref:`configuration-files` that offer you fine-grained control over the entire sample generation process.
+Starting from here, your next steps should either be to check out how you can :ref:`plot-results` of the sample generation process or learn more about the :ref:`configuration-files` that offer you fine-grained control over the entire sample generation process.